datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 * Refactored the ssl parameters for connecting to Cassandra with client to node encryption.
 This fixed a bug for configurations where only the keystore was specified.
 The `require_two_way_ssl` config parameter has been removed and the case it was introduced for will now be handled automatically.
 (OPSC-16802)

-# Release notes for 6.8.9
+# Release notes for OpsCenter 6.8.9
 7 January 2021

 ## OpsCenter Core 6.8.9